Haplogroup R-M124: Paragroup R-M124*

 Paragroup is a term used in population genetics to describe lineages within a haplogroup that are not defined by any additional unique markers.
 They are typically represented by an asterisk (*) placed after the main haplogroup.

 Y-chromosomes which are positive to the M124, P249, P267, and L266 SNPs and negative to the L295, L263, and L1069 SNPs, are categorized as belonging to Paragroup R-M124*.
 It is found in Iraq, so far.

 Haplogroup R-L295

 Haplogroup R-L295 is a Y-chromosome haplogroup characterized by genetic marker L295.
 It is found in South Asia, Anatolia, Arabian Peninsula, Europe, & Central Asia so far.

 Haplogroup R-L263

 Haplogroup R-L263 is a Y-chromosome haplogroup characterized by genetic marker L263.
 It is found in Greek Asia Minor & Armenia so far.

 Haplogroup R-L1069

 Haplogroup R-L1069 is a Y-chromosome haplogroup characterized by genetic marker L1069.
 It is found in Kuwait so far.

 Distribution

-R-M124 is most often observed in Asia, especially on the Indian sub-continent and in Central Asia It is also reported at notable frequencies in Caucasus.
+R-M124 is most often observed in Asia, especially on the Indian subcontinent and in Central Asia It is also reported at notable frequencies in Caucasus.